 - Hit the books

-Sure, whales can’t read, but you and any orcaholics on your gift list can!
-Catch up on the latest in killer whale lit (a very special genre!) with the following 2019 titles.
+Sure, whales can’t read, but you and any whale-a-holics on your gift list can!
+Catch up on the latest in whale lit (a very special genre!) with the following 2020 titles.

-Pop by the Soap Exchange—it’s not just cleaning products!
-Pick up some beautiful locally made soaps, hand creams and lip balms, and while you’re there check out their line of refillable, eco-friendly cleaning products (we use them at Eagle Wing Tours!).
+The Soap Exchange is not just cleaning products!
+Shop online for some beautiful locally made soaps, hand creams and lip balms, and while you’re there check out their line of refillable, eco-friendly cleaning products (we use them at Eagle Wing Tours!).